 Generally, Ugandans prefer indirect eye contact when communicating with anyone considered of higher social status or foreigner.
 This doesn’t mean you can’t you at them directly, but continuous eye contact during conversations is not a must.

 Some Ugandans may consider overly direct eye contact aggressive, especially rural women and children who will look down or away when communicating with men, elders, or foreigners.

 In Ugandan culture and etiquette, it’s considered rude to directly point at people when in a conversation.
-You should use the the whole hand/arm to point to someone.
+You should use the whole hand/arm to point to someone.

 With your palm facing upwards and then motioning in a small down stroke (like throwing a yo-yo) has a variety of vague meanings.
 It could be questioning “what’s up?” ” What?”; apologizing “Sorry, what can I do?”; filler “You know.”

-With the hand facing up and rubbing thumb-tip with other fingertips (like counting paper money) is a sign for money.
+With the hand facing up and rubbing the thumb-tip with other fingertips (like counting paper money) is a sign for money.

-Traffic: when hailing a taxi, point your first finger up and to the direction of your journey repeatedly.
+Traffic: when hailing a taxi, point your first finger up and in the direction of your journey repeatedly.
 Point your first finger down to show that your journey does not go the whole long taxi route.
 However, you should avoid pointing down if several taxis pass you by.